 For this tutorial, we chose to run the sonicFoam solver, which is slightly more complicated than icoFoam, as it analyses the flow of a compressible gas/fluid.

-4. sonicFoam solver
+4. rhoPimpleFoam solver

-sonicFoam is a transient solver.
+rhoPimpleFoam is a transient solver.
 It solves trans-sonic/supersonic, turbulent flow of a compressible gas/fluid.
-Similar to icoFoam, sonicFoam is based on the PISO algorithm.